huggingface/evaluation-guidebook/contents/Automated benchmarks/Designing your automatic evaluation.md

 		- A less costly way is to run your evaluation once using a range of prompt formats allocated to different samples of equivalent difficulty
 - you can provide examples to your model to help it follow the expected format (using few-shot examples), and adding connector words helps this overall
 - but models now tend to overfit specific prompt formats.
-	- [This paper](https://arxiv.org/abs/2407.07890)is great on the topic, showing notably how some models can be over-evaluated because they have overfitted the test set **format**
+	- [This paper](https://arxiv.org/abs/2407.07890) is great on the topic, showing notably how some models can be over-evaluated because they have overfitted the test set **format**
 	- On the Open LLM Leaderboard 2, we've notably observed that Llama 3.2 and Qwen 2.5 are no longer following the format of the prompt provided in a few-shot setup for this reason.
 - for a number of metrics, you want a very constrained generation or output.
   *You can learn more about this in the `Constraining model outputs` section of the [Model inference and evaluation](https://github.com/huggingface/evaluation-guidebook/blob/main/contents/General%20knowledge/Model%20inference%20and%20evaluation.md) page.*